 The Hazard Analysis and Critical Control Point (HACCP) system is a methodology of good practices in the manufacturing, handling and transportation of food products.
 Its purpose is to assess health hazards, and to establish controls and correction actions at explicitly identified critical points.
 Although some belt manufacturers claim that some ranges of their belts qualify as HACCP, it is a methodology of work rather than an intrinsic characteristic of the belts.

-Please refer to the FOOD sector for more information on our belts in the food industry.
+Please refer to the food conveyor belt sector for more information on our belts in the food industry.